Zara website homepage showing fashion model in luxurious architectural setting

 Notes dropdown that describes the outfit and gives details about the model and what size they are wearing.
 E.g. I am 6'1" and I find myself too often buying shirts that are either way too small or too large.
 Having a reference point of how tall and big a model is can help alleviate a consumer's pain point.

-Social media campaign to get consumers to share their outfits and spread Zara's name on social media
+A social campaign that invites customers to share their outfits and spread Zara's name

 User is presented with an easy sequential process of having to select a size and then color before they can click the button "Add to Cart" compared to the current user interface layout